 June 23 – July 18, 2026.
 Exhibit of recent work at Pictor Gallery, 547 W. 27th Street, NYC.

-These recent paintings, all done during the spring of 2026, reflect my impressions of the immediacy and intensity of New Zealand’s natural beauty and deep spirituality.
+These recent paintings, all done during the spring of 2026, reflect my impressions of the intensity of New Zealand’s natural beauty and deep spirituality.
 The Māori name for New Zealand, Aotearoa, can be translated into English as “the land of the long white cloud.”
-The wide expansive of vault of the island sky in Aotearoa leaves ample space for clouds and breezes to stretch out…the clouds are indeed startlingly long.
-Instead of the North Atlantic puffy cumulus clouds that appear over the Jersey shore; these clouds, white as well as almost every other hue under the sun, looked like long, expressive gestural brushstrokes of paint.
+The wide expansive vault of the island sky in Aotearoa leaves ample space for clouds and breezes to stretch out…the clouds are indeed startlingly long and almost lozenge-shaped.
+Instead of the puffy cumulus clouds that appear over the Jersey shore and the North Atlantic, these clouds looked like long, expressive gestural brushstrokes of paint.
+Yes, many were white, but they also were different hues of peach, violet, grey-blue, gold, maroon…and reflected the sea and hills in further beautiful colors.

-More than anything else, I felt the reverence the New Zealanders feel for the beauty and abundance of their country, honored in the calm and compassionate way they treat their surroundings and each other.
+More than anything else, I felt the reverence and gratitude that all New Zealanders feel for the beauty and abundance of their country, honored in the calm and compassionate way they treat their surroundings and each other.

-I am so grateful to have been able to spend time with the people, wildlife, and surroundings of Aotearoa New Zealand, and look forward to many more colorful encounters.
+I am so thankful to have been able to spend time with the people, wildlife, and surroundings of Aotearoa New Zealand, and look forward to many more colorful encounters.